 Your orange cake is ready!

-- Taste the orange juice before adding it to the batter.
+- To make moist orange cake recipe a hit, taste the orange juice before adding it to the cake batter.
 Sometimes the orange will look good, but it will taste unpleasant.

 - Preheat the oven for 20 to 30 minutes before baking the cake.